kumahq/kuma-website/docs/docs/1.4.x/deployments/multi-zone.md

 #### Enable mTLS

-You must [enable mTLS](../policies/mutual-tls.md) for cross-zone communication between services.
+You must [enable mTLS](../policies/mutual-tls.md) for cross-zone communication.

 Kuma uses the Server Name Indication field, part of the TLS protocol, as a way to pass routing information cross zones.
-Thus, the mTLS is mandatory to enable cross-zone service communication.
+Thus, mTLS is mandatory to enable cross-zone service communication.

 #### Ensure Zone Ingress has an external advertised address and port